tallen-hashicorp/vault-pr-ad-testing/README.md

 ```

 ### Setup PR on Primary
-**Remember to change the password** when creating the tester user.
+Make sure to change the password when creating the tester user.
 Also, take note of the secondary token generated here.

 ```bash
 ssh ubuntu@[VAULT_PRIMARY_SERVER]